 Get a piece of paper or a journal to write down your fitness goals and track your progress.
 You could also use a free printable habit tracker to track your progress.

 If digital is more your speed, there are plenty of smartphone apps that achieve a similar goal.
 I’m currently using the premium version of the iOS app Momentum, which is based on the “Don’t Break the Chain” method for creative success.
 I track tons of habits like writing, blogging, meditation, and fitness.
-There are tons of apps out there which use a similar type of tracking.
+There are tons of apps out there that use a similar type of tracking.

 If you need a little more motivation to meet your fitness goals, I highly recommend getting a fitness tracker.
 I jumped into this world about two years ago and haven’t looked back.
 When I switched from a regular day job to working at home as a freelancer I was suddenly spending a lot of time sitting around.
 Since I live in a city, my commute previously involved a lot of walking and public transport.
 Cutting the commute out of my daily life suddenly cut out most of my physical activity.